5 MORE Ways To Stay Organized As A Writer Or Freelancer

 Pro tip: For adding links to a Squarespace email, use line breaks, or “|” between links to keep everything separate and orderly.

-Social links at the bottom of my email:
+A screenshot of the social links at the bottom of my website.
+Photo by Payton Hayes.

 See?
 Not only keeping consistency via the social links I include, but also with my witty coffee comments!